CDCgov/tostadas/README.md

   Crystal Gigante | Christina Hutson | Brent Jenkins | Yu Li | Ana Litvintseva | Swarnali Louha\
   Matt Mauldin | Dakota Howard | Ben Rambo-Martin | James Heuser | Justin Lee | Mili Sheth
   ### Tools
   The submission portion of this pipeline was adapted from SeqSender.
-To find more information on this workflow, please refer to their GitHub page: [SeqSender](https://github.com/CDCgov/seqsender).
+To find more information on this tool, please refer to their GitHub page: [SeqSender](https://github.com/CDCgov/seqsender).